GianM0027/Embedder-Gemma-RoBERTa/README.md

 ## Project Overview

- We explored the possibility to enhance training efficiency and model performance in text classification tasks.
+We delved into the purpose and creation of embeddings, analyzing the source code of the MTEB framework to understand its functionality.
+Moreover, we explored the possibility of enhancing training efficiency and model performance in text classification tasks.
 The methodology and performance metrics are derived from the MTEB framework, with results compared against other models on the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

-AGGIUNGERE CHE ABBIAMO APPROFONDITO SCOPO E CREZIONE DEGLI AMBEDDING.
-ABBIAMO ANCHE ANALIZZATO IL CODICE SORGENTE DI MTEB PER CAPIRE COME FUNZIONAVA (descrivere come avviene la valutazione degli embedding) ******

 ### Key Features
 - Utilizes `Gemma`, a large language model, to generate deep contextual embeddings.